abbingtondownshoa/abbingtonDownsHOA.com/content/post/welcome-post.md

 image: "hamilton.jpg"
 tags: ["Home"]
 ---
-REMINDER HOA MEETING IS TONIGHT @ 6:30PM!
-This site is currently under construction.
+REMINDER THE ANNUAL HOA MEETING IS TONIGHT @ 6:30PM!
 Please check back soon for updates!
 For up to date information here is the
 [Community Facebook Page](https://www.facebook.com/groups/1489127014489113/)